jayeetaghosh/POC/README.md

 #### What this code is doing: ####
 1. Read text file that contains English to French pairs (eng-fra.txt)
 2. Split the text file into lines, split lines into pairs
-3. Normalize text – convert Unicode string to plain ASCII, lower case, trim, and remove non-Letter characters
+3. Normalize text  convert Unicode string to plain ASCII, lower case, trim, and remove non-Letter characters
 4. Keep only 10 words or less sentences
-5. Keep only those sentences that translate to the form “I am” or “He is” or “you are” etc
+5. Keep only those sentences that translate to the form I am or He is or you are etc
 6. Make word lists from sentences in pairs

 #### To run the code: ####